Buzorcodes/ExceptionHandling/README.md

 ### Functions

-1.  `mint(uint256 _value)`: This function allows users to mint new MTC tokens.
-It requires that the value to be minted is greater than 0.
-After successful minting, the total supply and the balance of the caller are updated.
+1.  `mintToken(uint256 _value)`: This function allows the contract owner to mint new tokens.
+It requires that the caller is the owner of the contract.
+After successful minting, the balance of the owner and the total bank balance are updated.

+2.  `transferToken(address _receiver, uint256 _value)`: Token holders can use this function to transfer tokens to another address.
+It checks if the caller's balance is sufficient to perform the transfer and updates the balances accordingly.

-2.  `burn(uint256 _value)`: Token owners can use this function to burn (destroy) their own tokens.
-It checks if the caller is the owner of the contract before allowing the burn operation.
-If the conditions are met, the total supply and the balance of the caller are updated accordingly.
+3.  `burnToken(uint256 _value)`: Token holders can use this function to burn (destroy) their own tokens.
+It checks if the caller's balance is sufficient for the burn operation and updates the balances accordingly.
+The total bank balance is also reduced.

-3.  `checkTotalSupply()`: A view function that checks if the total supply of MTC tokens is less than 1000.
-If the total supply is less than 1000, it reverts with an error message; otherwise, it returns `true`.

 ## Usage

-To deploy this contract and interact with it, you will need a development environment for Ethereum smart contracts, such as Remix or Truffle.
+To deploy and interact with this contract, you will need a development environment for Ethereum smart contracts, such as Remix or Truffle.
 You can deploy the contract to an Ethereum testnet or the mainnet.

 ### Deployment

 1. Deploy the contract to an Ethereum network.
-2. After deployment, the contract owner can mint and burn tokens as needed.
+2. After deployment, the contract owner can mint tokens using the `mintToken` function.
-3. Users can check the total supply of tokens using the `checkTotalSupply()` function.
+3. Users can transfer tokens between addresses using the `transferToken` function.
+4. Token holders can burn their tokens using the `burnToken` function.

 ### Security Considerations

--   Be cautious when using the `burn` function, as it can permanently destroy tokens, and only the contract owner can use it.
--   Ensure that the contract owner address is set correctly during deployment to prevent unauthorized access to administrative functions.
+-   Ensure that the contract owner address is set correctly during deployment to prevent unauthorized minting of tokens.
+-   Users should be cautious about transferring tokens to ensure they have a sufficient balance.
+-   Burning tokens reduces the total supply, so users should use the `burnToken` function judiciously.

 ## License